sarendis56/JailDAM/README.md

-# Jail-DAM with Autoencoder Baselines
+# JailDAM Autoencoder Baselines For Jailbreak Detection

-This repository contains the original Jail-DAM implementation plus three autoencoder-based baselines for jailbreak detection.
+This repository contains the three autoencoder-based baselines for jailbreak detection.

 ## Autoencoder Baselines